numpy/numpy/doc/source/reference/c-api.array.rst

         safely.
 Without this flag, a data cast will occur only if it can be done safely, otherwise an error is raised.

-    .. c:var:: NPY_ARRAY_UPDATEIFCOPY
+    .. c:var:: NPY_ARRAY_WRITEBACKIFCOPY

         If *op* is already an array, but does not satisfy the requirements, then a copy is made (which will satisfy the requirements).
-If this flag is present and a copy (of an object that is already an array) must be made, then the corresponding :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag is set in the returned copy and *op* is made to be read-only.
-When the returned copy is deleted (presumably after your calculations are complete), its contents will be copied back into *op* and the *op* array will be made writeable again.
+If this flag is present and a copy (of an object that is already an array) must be made, then the corresponding :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` flag is set in the returned copy and *op* is made to be read-only.
+You must be sure to call :c:func:`PyArray_ResolveWritebackIfCopy` to copy the contents
+        back into *op* and the *op* array will be made writeable again.
 If *op* is not writeable to begin with, or if it is not already an array, then an error is raised.

+    .. c:var:: NPY_ARRAY_UPDATEIFCOPY

+        Deprecated.
+Use :c:data:`NPY_ARRAY_WRITEBACKIFCOPY`, which is similar.
+        This flag "automatically" copies the data back when the returned array is deallocated, which is not supported in all python implementations.

     .. c:var:: NPY_ARRAY_BEHAVED